by Brian Mahany

 A published report in Investment News says that Florida regulators have subpoenaed records from both Metropolitan Life and Nationwide Life.
 Neither company has been accused of any wrongdoing.

-Mahany & Ertl is a full service, boutique law firm concentrating in fraud recovery, tax resolution and white-collar criminal matters.
-Our Michigan counsel, Joe Bird, has an extensive background in insurance bad faith claims.
-If you have been denied coverage or denied benefits, give us a call.
+Mahany & Ertl is a full service, boutique law firm concentrating in fraud recovery matters.
+If you have been denied coverage or denied benefits, visit our insurance bad faith information page.
+Ready to see if you have a case?
+Give us a call.
 In many cases we can handle your claim on a contingency fee basis meaning no charge for legal fees unless we win.
-For a no obligation, no nonsense review of your claim, contact Brian Mahany today at (414) 704-6731 or at
+For a no obligation, no nonsense review of your claim, contact Brian Mahany today at (202) 800-9791 or at